 For information on engine service, maintenance, and break-in period, please refer to your engine owner's manual.
-The maintenance schedule included in this manual outlines safety checks, lubrication, and general service that should be performed at regular intervals.
-It is recommended that any engine replacement parts used for maintenance or repair be supplied by an authorized Malibu dealer
+The Required Maintenance Schedule included in this manual covers the minimum maintenance required for Indmar engine packages.
+The Maintenance Worksheet included in this manual outlines safety checks, lubrication, and general service that should be performed at regular intervals.
+It is recommended that any engine replacement parts used for maintenance or repair be supplied by an authorized Malibu dealer.